SquareBracketAssociates/Booklet-Graphics/Chapters/Alexandrie/alexandrie.md

     format: AeCairoSurfaceFormat argb32.
 ```

-Once your drawing is done, you can render your image on a bitmap with
+Once your drawing is done, you can render your image on a bitmap with the expression:
-`surface asForm`
+`surface asForm`.

-## Context
+### Context

 The context keeps track of everything that you want to draw.
 It's attached to one surface destination and tracks several variables like line